wolffan/wolffan.github.io/_posts/2015-01-25-testing-protocols-and-subclasses.md

 My idea was as crazy as detect all classes that implemented a protocol and run the same tests agains them.
 Which goes against the basics of testing, but it was a way for me to generate "new tests" when a new implementation of a Protocol was created, therefore ensure some minimum quality.

-My colleague was unsure about it, therefore I tweeted the most trusty person I know on tests, <a href="https://twitter.com/qcoding">Jon Reid</a>, and he was kind enough to tweet back.
+My colleague was unsure about it, therefore I tweeted the most trusty person I know on tests, <a href="https://twitter.com/qcoding">Jon Reid</a>, and he was kind enough to <a href="https://twitter.com/qcoding/status/558699636479623168">tweet back</a>.

-{% tweet https://twitter.com/qcoding/status/558699636479623168 align='right' width='350' %}

 ###Conclusions and experiments